locationtech/udig-platform/docs/user/en/What is new.rst

 Area of Interest
 ================

-We now support the concept of :doc:`Area of Interest`:
+We now support the concept of :doc:`/concepts/Area of Interest`:

 -  This replaces the previous default value of "everything"
 -  You can define an area of interest a number of different ways: current screen, a bookmark, the